All-Weather Terminal Ghent, Belgium

 Over two million tons of high-grade steel coils are handled per year in the All-Weather Terminal (AWT), located next to the premises of Arcelor Mittal steel mill in Ghent, Belgium.
 The AWT-Ghent was created to store and load steel coils into river barges and sea-going vessels in a covered facility.
 Thus, the entire operation from production to ship loading can be done in dry conditions without interruptions due to weather.

 AWT-Ghent, has chosen Euroports to operate the terminal for a period of at least 20 years.
-After a careful study of various crane types and brands, Euroports selected Mantsinen cranes via their local distributor Heavy Handling and crane rental company Goeyvaerts-R who rents the machines with a 24/7 technical service to the terminal.
+After a careful study of various crane types and brands, Euroports selected Mantsinen material handling machines via their local distributor Heavy Handling and crane rental company Goeyvaerts-R who rents the machines with a 24/7 technical service to the terminal.

 The AWT is an innovative solution that needed to be matched with an innovative and efficient logistics chain.
 Trains with covered wagons move the steel coils in general directly from Arcelor Mittal’s production to the AWT storage building, where they are unloaded by massive automatic overhead cranes.
 When a ship is underway for loading, the coils are transferred from the storage to the neighbouring covered quay building.
 Semi-portal cranes pre-sort the coils into the specific loading sequence.
 This enables the Mantsinen cranes to be exploited their full potential and load the ships in record time.